Healthier Kung Pao Noodles with your choice of chicken, tofu or roasted cauliflower served over noodles. Vegan and GF Adaptable!

 - Cuisine: Chinese

-- 1 lb chicken (or sub roasted cauliflower, see notes below)
+- 1 lb chicken (or sub crispy tofu or cauliflower, see notes below)

 - ½ teaspoon salt